214M Ford Thunderbird Hard Top

 This is an example of a rare version from the very early Corgi catalogue.
 The Thunderbird with a Mechanical motor came out in March 1959 but these ceased to be made in 1959 so it is one of the short-lived models and didn’t sell that well either in this form - even less than the Golden Hawk, around 72,000 it is said.

 Good conditions examples are expensive, if you can find any.
-This one has clear windows - a hairline scratch in the front screen but they’re clean too.
-That is unusual as the oil from the mechanism often tended to spray around inside and it would be virtually impossible to clean.
-It is, indeed, original, though from what I can tell so that’s quite impressive and encourages me to ask a little more despite the mechanism being stuck.
-I don’t want to force the motor and wreck something and, to be honest, doubt whether any future owner will be running it anyway!
+This one has clear windows and they’re pretty clean too.
+That is unusual as the oil from the mechanism often tended to spray around inside and it would be difficult to clean.
+It is, indeed, original, though from what I can tell so that’s quite impressive and encourages me to ask a little more, especially as the motor works and runs well!!

-The rear tyres are intact - important as they look impossible to change with those low rear panels!
+The rear tyres have been cut and resealed.
+This is the only way they can be replaced, being impossible to change in any other way with those low rear panels!

 A nice scarce model.